xriss/blender-mousepad/README.md

 Assign the **Middle** mouse button to 3Dcursor/whatever.

-These are the 3 types of actions already bound to the 3 mouse buttons in blender but moved to different buttons to fits the above 3 rules.
+These are the 3 types of actions already bound to the 3 mouse buttons in blender but moved to different buttons to fit the above 3 rules.
-Note that sometimes blender follows the above convention by default so no change is necessary.
+Note that often blender follows the above convention by default so no change is necessary.
 This is an attempt to improve mouse button consistency and make a single/double button mouse or trackpad more serviceable.